Bidirectional Runtime Enforcement of First-Order Branching-Time Properties: Synthesising Action Disabling Monitors

 $\hV_3$ is not an $\SHMLnf$ formula since its conjunction is not disjoint (\eg the action \actOut{\pidV}{4} satisfies both branches).
 Still, we can reformulate $\hV_3$ as $\hV'_3\in\SHMLnf$:

 where $\dvVD$ and $\dvVVD$ are fresh variables. \exqed \end{exa}

 Our monitor synthesis function in \Cref{def:synthesis-bi} converts an \SHMLnf formula \hV into a transducer \eV.
-This conversion also requires information regarding the input ports employed by the \sus, as this is used to add the necessary insertion branches that silently unblock the \sus at runtime.
+This conversion also requires information regarding the input ports employed by the \sus, as this is used to add the necessary insertion branches to silently unblock the \sus at runtime; \nw{this prevents the monitor from unnecessarily blocking the resulting composite system.} .
 The synthesis function must therefore be supplied with this information in the form of a \emph{finite} set of input ports $\prtSet{\,\subset\,}\Port$, which then relays this information to the resulting monitor.
 It also assumes a default value $\vVdef$ for the payload data domain.

 \begin{defi} The synthesis function $\eSembiS{-}{\,:\,}\SHMLnf{\,\times\,}\psetfin{\Port}{\,\to\,}\Trn$ is defined inductively as:

 where $\dis{\pate}{\bV}{\eV}{\prtSet} \defeq \begin{xbrace}{ll} \eDrp{\pate}{\bV}{\eV} & \quad \text{if } \pate=\actOut{\dbV}{\dbVV}\\[0.5em] \chBig{\pidVV{\,\in\,}\prtSet} \eIns{\bV\Sub{\pidVV}{\dvV}}{\actIn{\pidVV}{\vVdef}}{\eV} & \quad \text{if } \pate=\actIn{\dbV}{\dbVV} \end{xbrace}$ \\ and